MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ## Data management instances

-The data management (DM) service is responsible for data ingestion from managed data pipelines such as Azure Blob storage, Event Hub, IoT Hub, and from other services like Azure Data Factory, Azure Stream Analytics, and Kafka.
-The service requires a minimum of two compute instances which are automatically configured and managed based on the engine instance size.
+The data management (DM) service is responsible for data ingestion from managed data pipelines like Azure Blob storage, Event Hubs, IoT Hub, and other services like Azure Data Factory, Azure Stream Analytics, and Kafka.
+The service requires a minimum of two compute instances that are automatically configured and managed based on the engine instance size.

 In this component, provide the number of hours/days/months you’d like to run the instance.

 ## Storage and transactions

 The storage component is the persistent layer where all the data is stored compressed and is billed as Standard LRS or as Standard ZRS.
 The storage isn't configurable.
-It is calculated based on the amount of data collected, the total retention days, and the estimated data compression.
+It's calculated based on the amount of data collected, the total retention days, and the estimated data compression.

 ## Networking